simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

     this SP.
 If the option isn't specified, this SP will not be logged out automatically when a single logout operation is initialized.

-:   The value of this option is specified in one of several [endpoint formats](./simplesamlphp-metadata-endpoints).
+:   The value of this option is specified in the format detailed in [endpoint format](./simplesamlphp-metadata-endpoints).

 `SingleLogoutServiceResponse`
 :   The URL logout responses to this SP should be sent.
 If this option